-We support the raising of the minimum quarterly wage level from \$20,000 to \$40,000 at which an employer is required to pay for the unemployment tax and favor the adoption of a formula that will keep pace with current wages paid.
-(2017)
+We support raising the minimum quarterly wage level at which an employer is required to pay unemployment tax from \$20,000 to \$40,000.
+We favor the adoption of an unemployment tax formula that will keep pace with current wages paid.
+(Amended 2021)